alexeilebedev/openacr/txt/amc.md

     $ amc
     report.amc  n_cppfile:123  n_cppline:258301  n_ctype:970  n_func:22524  n_xref:460  n_filemod:0

-`Amc` processes generates about 1M LOC per second.
+With respect to generator performance, `amc` process generates about 1M LOC per second.
-Of course, this performance is not reflected in the final executable, which means that adding new checks to amc is effectively free.
+Of course, this performance is not reflected in the final executable, which means that adding new checks or generator features to amc is effectively free.

-It is important that amc outputs are versioned in git, so we can trace the origin of any change (with git annotate), and continue to make changes to amc without breaking existing code.
+Amc outputs are versioned in git, so we can trace the origin of any change (with git annotate), and continue to make changes to amc without breaking existing code.